melkhalat/ATM/README.md

 # ATM
-Automated Teller Machine (ATM) Simulation
+Automated Teller Machine (ATM) Simulation that allows users to deposit and withdraw money from their checking or savings accounts.